What to do if someone claimed your dependent

 The IRS won’t tell you who claimed your dependent.
-Usually, you can identify the possibilities and ask (commonly, a former spouse).
+Often, you can identify the possibilities and ask (commonly, a former spouse).
 But if you don’t suspect anyone who could have claimed the dependent, your dependent may be a victim of tax identity theft.
 Learn how to handle tax identity theft.

 If you don’t think that the other person was eligible to claim your dependent, you’ll need to take some steps to protect your right to claim the dependent and your refund.

-Don’t panic.
-This doesn’t mean that you can’t correct the situation.
-First, double check that you meet all of the requirements to claim the dependent.
-Then, take these steps:
+1) Double check that you meet all of the requirements to claim the dependent.

-2. Document your case.
+Document your case

 The IRS rules for claiming a dependent can get complicated.